nikitaourazbaev/x-shown/README.md

 # `x-shown`

-This is a plugin that adds two directives to Alpine: `x-shown` and `x-hidden`.
-The code in those directives is run when the element has been successfully shown or hidden.
+This is a plugin for [Alpine.js](https://github.com/alpinejs/alpine) that adds two directives that work with `x-show`: `x-shown` and `x-hidden`.
+The code in these directives is run when the element has been successfully shown or hidden.

 Works with and without transitions.